-I usually buy Rotisserie chickens for quick meals, but once I learned of this recipe from the Slow Cooker recipe book, I was hooked.
+I usually buy Rotisserie chicken for quick meals, but once I learned of this recipe for Slow Cooker Rotisserie Chicken from the Slow Cooker cookbook, I was hooked.
 Not only does it save money, but it’s delicious.
-First, rinse the chicken and remove the neck and giblets (you can also buy the chicken with these already removed).
-Then you prepare the rub, all you need is:
+You can also make so many different meals from the leftovers.

 1 broiler/fryer chicken (3.5-4 lbs)